juhoveli/fullstackproject/documentation/diary.md

 working..
 React seemed easy but the transition to native has not been that easy.
 Oh, but I did manage to get dotenv working.
 Not really much use for now, but later with APIs and DB it's going to be very useful.

+## Getting closer to actual functionality

+Finally, after several hours of banging my head against the wall I figured out what was wrong - I misinterpreted the json file which had all the country information.
+Now the app actually fetches country names from the website json file.
+Next up would be to get individual country data when pressing on country name.
+Let's hope that'll be a little easier.